coolcmyk/Proyek1-03/README.md

       ```

 4. **Usage:**
-   - Follow the prompts or integrate the functionality provided in the script into your project as needed.
+   - Follow the User's Guide if you can't figure out how certain function works, or check the documentation for more information.

 #### Additional Notes:
 - Make sure to have an active internet connection during installation to download the required packages.